Tonight, on election night, I’m building a fire, and on top of the logs I’m burning one stick for each thing I vote against in the world, such as:

 Are all our fears for real?

 Just about everything we do is crazy.
 Driving 4,000-pound steel boxes at 70 mph is crazy.
 Bombing people is crazy.
 Having healthcare that bankrupts people is crazy.
-Even having a child is crazy because of the physical, emotional, and financial risks it brings to the parents — and the risks of life it brings to the kid.
+Even having a child is crazy because of the physical, emotional, and financial risks it brings to the parents — and the risk of life it brings to the child.

-It’s only the weird stuff we classify as crazy.
+It’s only the seemingly “weird” stuff we classify as crazy.

 But it’s only crazy in our minds.

 When we landed, the wisdom of Danny’s words was still slaying me.
-I wiped my nose couthlessly with my borrowed glove and wondered if he’s some kind of Zen Buddhist master.
+As I wobbled onto my feet, I wondered if he’s some kind of Zen Buddhist master.

 But as far as I know he’s just a guy who, like Rik, has been hang gliding for 40 years.
 They’re both in one piece, so that’s a good sign.
-Not only that, they look strong and healthy, as if they’re 25.
+Not only that, they look strong and healthy.
 At 58, Rik moves like he’s 16.
 Doing what they love seems to keep them young.

 When we were leaving, Danny said that if he doesn’t get in the air after awhile, he gets antsy.
 He waved goodbye and ducked into his car wearing watershoes.
 I think he was headed for another crazy adventure.
 Maybe scuba diving.